CSVADWinter25/emily/projects/Final/README.md

 [i can make fonts? right, right, right.](https://editor.p5js.org/sneaky-felix/sketches/_zUjbcgRY)

-this project investigates how are fonts born? and more radically: what happens when we stretch the conditions of typographic life?
+this project investigates how are fonts born? and what happens when we stretch the conditions of typographic life?

 at its core, this project is a typographic sandbox. it allows users to explore how letterforms can be averaged, blended, and pushed both structurally and stylistically, through a parametric interface that follows the anatomy of type.
 Users can download a PNG of their creations.
 Ideally, in the future users can download a TTF file (unsure how to accomplish that rn but in the future perhaps)